CortexIntelligentAutomation/docs/content/en/docs/2026.3/Guides/upgrade-guides/upgrade-observability/4.2.1-to-5.0.0/on-premise/grafana/prerequisites.md

 1. Extract the downloaded `alloy-installer-windows-amd64.exe` archive to a folder with the same name.
 1. Extract the downloaded `loki-windows-amd64.exe` archive to a folder with the same name.
+1. Extract the downloaded `Grafana.Dashboards` archive to a folder with the same name.

 ## Backup Old Files